julsmzr/uav-ai/docs/data_processing.md

 ---
 ## COCO
-The COCO format as proposed by Lin et. al (2015)[1] describes the following structure:
+The YOLO format modifies COCO as proposed by Lin et. al (2015)[1] and describes the following structure:

 ### Folder Structure
 ```